dsikar/BT0417C-configuration/README.md

 # Testing

 To test communication to and from the BT0417C you will need an Android app such as [Amarino](https://code.google.com/archive/p/amarino/downloads) or [Bluetooth Viewer (LITE)](https://play.google.com/store/apps/details?id=net.bluetoothviewer&hl=en).
+NB You will need to pair the Android device with the BT0417C.
+Once you have the app installed, open the Arduino Serial Monitor to send and receive messages.
+By opening the the Serial Monitor you are effectively re-uploading the code.
+Once the Serial Monitor is up and running, you may then open your Android app and connect to the BT0417C.
+If you invert this order, opening the Android app first and connecting to the BT0417C, then opening the Arduino Serial Monitor, the connection to the BT0417C will drop.

-Once you have the app installed, open a Serial Monitor to send and receive messages.
+Once you have your Serial Monitor open and your Android Bluetooth app running, you may then test sending messages from the Serial Monitor to the Android and vice-versa.

 ![Serial Monitor](images/ArduinoSerialMonitor.png)

 ![Android](images/AndroidBluetoothViewerLITE.png)

-If your test is successful, the BT0417C is configured and may be added to other projects that require Bluetooth.
+If your test is successful, the BT0417C is configured and may be removed from the breadboard and added to other projects that require Bluetooth.

 # Datasheets